 We also recommend reading our patients’ Monovision LASIK reviews to understand their experience with the procedure, our staff, and aftercare.

 I like to read will monovision work for that?

 Yes – the monovision correction at the levels I typically target will allow you to read.
 That being said, at Las Vegas Eye Institute we don’t set near vision targets for very high powers because that will decrease the quality of your distance vision, increase haloes at night time, and decrease the quality of your stereoscopic vision (yes stereoscopic vision is still present with monovision but reduced mildly).
 Because we don’t set the near eye that high, you will find monovision easy to adapt to, however, it can make reading for prolonged periods of time tiresome.
 You also may have difficulty reading very fine text like that found on pill bottles.
 This can often be overcome with regular over the counter reading glasses but a custom pair of reading glasses can be made.

 Does Monovision LASIK cause haloes at night?

-This is variable.
+This is variable with vision correction surgery.
 Nearly all patients will see haloes initially after having one eye set for monovision.
 Fortunately for many patients, their brain adapts to this and shuts off the haloes over the course of the next few weeks.
 I have had some patients where the halos do not diminish sufficiently over time.
 The good news is that the haloes typically are visible ONLY at night or in dim lighting conditions and if truly bothered by them my patients will buy a custom pair of glasses to keep in the car for night driving.